 You’ll be able to stuff all the media that you’ll ever need inside this monster.

-This will reduce the need for cleaning to once every 4 to 6 months.
+The enormous amount of space for filter media will reduce the need of cleaning to once every 4 to 6 months, even with messy turtles.

 Still, whenever the time for maintenance comes, you’ll need to spend at least half an hour on it.